 - The problem of finding optimal parameters (β, γ) is NP-Hard [7].
-This means that in order to find a good-quality solution to f(x), it is first necessary to find 2p solutions to a different and provably-hard optimization problem with objective $f_p(\beta, \gamma)$. - The problem $f_p(\beta, \gamma)$ has barren plateaus [8].
+This means that in order to find a good-quality solution to f(x), it is first necessary to find 2p solutions to a different and provably-hard optimization problem with objective $f_p(\beta, \gamma)$. - The problem f_p(β, γ) has barren plateaus [8].
 This and other obstacles (see [9]) suggest that classical heuristics (which can work well on some NP-hard problems) are unlikely to be effective.
-A recent empirical study of five heuristics for this parameter-
+A recent em-